 When does AAdvantage status expire?

-Currently, elite status expires in February of the second calendar year after you gain status.
-For instance, if you earn status in June 2016, your status is good through February 2018.
+Your status will be good through the next calendar year and January of the following year.
+For instance, if you earn status in June 2017, your status is good through January 2019.

 Is there an American Airlines credit card?